ajsmith607/memills/content/family-of-edward-hallock-mills/mills-edward-hallock-1819.md

 {{% fig "1885-10-16-batavia-daily-news-p1" "500" /%}}

 Edward's obituary mentions that he was "postmaster during the Cleveland administration" which I can confirm refers to the first Cleveland administration from 1885 to 1889.
-(As this is written, Cleveland is the only president to have two non-consecutive terms.)
+(As I write this, Cleveland is the only president to have two non-consecutive terms.)
 A partial list of Brooktondale postmasters from usps.com, beginning with the very first, up to the 1970's:

 {{% autotable "/static/data/postmasters.csv" "postmasters" "name,title,date-appointed-d" "usps.com." "" "" "" "" "14" /%}}